 Andy has argued 25 cases in the Supreme Court, including Spokeo, Inc. v.
 Robins

 , 131 S. Ct.
 1740 (2011).
-For his victory in Concepcion
+Law360 ranked

-and Appellate Lawyer of the Week by The National Law Journal
+a 2015 Litigation Trailblazer by The National Law Journal

-.
+’s 2014 Appellate A-List.
 Andy's work in Concepcion

 and successful defense of Chicago Mayor Rahm Emanuel's right to run for office were cited by the American Lawyer